BB&T and SunTrust Banks deal approved by Federal Reserve

 The deal, which was described as a merger of equals when announced, at the time had a value of $66 billion and is the largest bank merger since the financial crisis.

 In addition, an order of consent was slapped on SunTrust for what was described as "unfair and deceptive practices."
 The statement also noted, "As detailed in the order, SunTrust made misleading or inaccurate statements between 2013 and 2017 to certain business customers about the operation and billing for certain add-on products."
-SunTrust returned $8.8 million to customers impacted and ceased the practice.